-Ivan Xu advises the CHEI team on teaching-learning resources and consults with educators at CHEI schools to help them incorporate advanced teaching methodologies into hospitality and tourism courses.
-Ivan is an associate professor and academic leader of the Hotel Management program at Heilongjiang Polytechnic, and AHLEI Certified Hospitality Educator.
-Selected as an International CHEI Fellow, Ivan completed the program at San Diego State University.
+Stephanie Xu advises the CHEI team on teaching-learning resources and consults with educators at CHEI schools to help them incorporate advanced teaching methodologies into hospitality and tourism courses.
+Stephanie is an associate professor and academic leader of the Hotel Management program at Heilongjiang Polytechnic, and AHLEI Certified Hospitality Educator.
+Selected as an International CHEI Fellow, Stephanie completed the program at San Diego State University.
 Previously, she was a visiting scholar at Assumption University of Thailand and Nanhua University in Taiwan.
-Ivan earned a master's degree in laws from Heilongjiang University and a bachelor's degree in English language and literature from Dalian University of Foreign Languages.
+Stephanie earned a master's degree in laws from Heilongjiang University and a bachelor's degree in English language and literature from Dalian University of Foreign Languages.

 Candy Mei advises the CHEI team on teaching-learning resources and consults with educators at CHEI schools to help them incorporate advanced teaching methodologies into hospitality and tourism courses.
 Candy is an instructor of Tourism and Hospitality English at the Hospitality and Tourism Program in East University of Heilongjiang.
 Active in CHEI programs, Candy has completed a summer Faculty Internship at the Ningbo Marriott Hotel and an International CHEI Fellowship at San Diego State University.
 She was also a speaker at this year’s CHEI Teaching Conference in Shanghai.
 Candy received her bachelor's degree in Business English and master's degree in Tourism Translation from Heilongjiang University.